 - · Reset:

 - Power-on Reset (POR)

 - Device Reset Timer (DRT)

 - Watchdog Timer (WDT)

 - Wake-up from Sleep on pin change

+- Wake-up from Sleep on comparator change

 - Sleep

-- Code Protection
+- · Code Protection

 - ID Locations

-- In-Circuit Serial ProgrammingTM
+- In-Circuit Serial Programming[TM] programming capability

 - Clock Out

-The PIC10F220/222 devices have a Watchdog Timer, which can be shut off only through Configuration bit WDTE.
+The PIC10F220/222 devices have a Watchdog Timer, which can be shut off only through configuration bit WDTE.
 It runs off of its own RC oscillator for added reliability.
 When using DRT, there is an 1.125 ms (typical) delay only on VDD power-up.
 With this timer on-chip, most applications need no external Reset circuitry.

-The Sleep mode is designed to offer a very low current Power-Down mode.
-The user can wake-up from Sleep through a change on input pins or through a Watchdog Timer time-out.
+The Sleep mode is designed to offer a very low-current Power-Down mode.
+The user can wake-up from Sleep through a change on input pins, wake-up from comparator change or through a Watchdog Timer time-out.